Bergen County Apartment Loans

 • Terms and amortizations up to 30 years

 • Multifamily loans for purchase and refinance, including cash-out

 • 24 hour written pre-approvals with no cost and no obligation

 "Thanks Stephen for all of your hard work in getting our deal closed!
 I appreciate your professionalism and patience throughout a complicated process.
 You always were there for my partner and I whenever we had questions and needed answers quick.
 It was a pleasure to have worked with you and Select Commercial!"

 Bergen County Apartment Loan Types We Serve

-If you are looking to purchase or refinance a Bergen apartment building, don't hesitate to contact us.
-We arrange financing in the county of Bergen for the following:
+If you are looking to purchase or refinance a Bergen County apartment building, don't hesitate to contact us.
+We arrange financing in the County of Bergen for the following:

 - Large urban high-rise multifamily buildings